Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 adjacency cell types are different from both hex and square types in that they can rapresent any kind of board by using a graph notation:
 - nodes are the cells
 - edges are the adjacency and define the distance between the nodes that connect

-in an adjacency cell type group there is no concept of line or coordinates, just of distance and adjancency.

 ```
 group <name> adjency